pcjellison/Lab11/README.md

 # Lab11
 Lab 11 from Programming Fundamentals.
-This project focuses on C# and Visual Studio.
+This project serves as an introduction to C# and Visual Studio.